DivyangGajera/CodeAlpha_Basic_Network_Sniffer/README.md

 # CodeAlpha_Basic_Network_Sniffer

-TO use this basic network sniffer using python you don't need to install any additional python liibraries in your system, you just need to make sure that
+To use this basic network sniffer using python you don't need to install any additional python liibraries in your system, you just need to make sure that
   - You are using the linux system cause the some of the functions of the socket library of python doesn;t work well with windorws and
   - You have python 3 installed in you computer system